How to buy, sell and trade eosDAC (EOSDAC)

 Step 2.
 Deposit funds into your account

-There’s currently no way to buy EOSDAC with US dollars, so you’ll need to acquire a cryptocurrency that’s listed in a trading pair with EOSDAC before you can perform the exchange.
-Bitcoin (BTC), Ether (ETH) and Tether (USDT) are the three currencies most commonly traded against EOSDAC, so check out our how to buy guide for each of these currencies if you don’t already have any in your possession:
+There’s currently no way to buy EOSDAC with GBP, so you’ll need to acquire a cryptocurrency that’s listed in a trading pair with EOSDAC before you can perform the exchange.
+Bitcoin (BTC), ether (ETH) and Tether (USDT) are the three currencies most commonly traded against EOSDAC, so check out our how to buy guide for each of these currencies if you don’t already have any in your possession:

 Step 3.
 Buy EOSDAC